 Small businesses, especially boutique shops, gyms, restaurants, bars, and cafes, are already suffering from the effects of social distancing.
-Even before the Citywide order took effect yesterday limiting mass gatherings and sit-down restaurant and tavern operations, our own Primrose Wine Bar and other Brookland eateries were suffering reduced patronage.
+Even before the Citywide order took effect, limiting mass gatherings and sit-down restaurant and tavern operations, our own Primrose Wine Bar and other Brookland eateries were suffering reduced patronage.

 There are some easy and incredibly effective ways you can continue to support your favorite Brookland businesses:

 - Buy/order online for delivery or pickup.
 Many eateries are continuing to operate in this way.

 - Buy gift cards or work with the business to place an advance order.
 This will keep a cash flow moving to the business.

 - Call the business up and ask about ways to support or patronize them if you cannot find information online (many of our small businesses do not have websites).

 There are a couple good resources for checking the status of local businesses:

 Councilmember McDuffie’s staff have put together a great map showing the status of our local businesses.
 Please take a look to find out what’s open and how you can continue to safely patronize our businesses.